• Post a Project

 If there are multiple ways to provide content, things can get messy.

 The most common is a combination of email, documents, and file uploads.
 This complicates the process for clients.
-It also wastes your own time to collate the content and make sure you have everything you need.
+It also wastes your time collating the content and making sure you have everything you need.
 Some agencies have an entire person dedicated to this process.

 When you use a central content repository or a “single source of truth,” your clients know where they need to go to submit content, and it saves your agency countless hours of management.